 It is important to recognize that the Company has very limited administrative staffing.
 As a result, internal controls which rely on segregation of duties in many cases is not appropriate or possible.
 The Company relies heavily on senior management review and approval to ensure that the controls are effective as possible.

 Subsequent Events

-Subsequent to January 31, 2007, the Company:

-- a) Issued 81,250 common shares for proceeds of \$48,750 pursuant to the exercise of share purchase warrants. - b) Issued 100,500 common shares for proceeds of \$37,800 pursuant to the exercise of stock options.
+Subsequent to April 30, 2007, the Company issued 2,293,875 common shares for proceeds of \$1,376,325 pursuant to the exercise of all the remaining share purchase warrants.